What do you do if you think you need a lawyer? CII can help.

 - Access to volunteers with prior relevant experiences.

-- Individualized counseling by CII or referral to experts for assistance to sort out their concerns and options as appropriate to their situations.
+- Individualized counseling by CII or identification of outside experts to whom officers may wish to turn for assistance to sort out their concerns and options as appropriate to their situations.

 Not everyone who comes to CII needs a lawyer.